 Backpacking trips into the mountains.
 Sleeping under the stars.
 Kayaking.
 Rock climbing.
 Sailing.
 Tennis.
 Building friendships that last a lifetime.
 Enjoying the feeling of belonging.
 Understanding what it’s like to be a part of a genuine team.
 This is Falling Creek Camp.

 A camp experience is something you can’t get anywhere else.
-It allows you to not just build skills like paddling and tennis, but you build life skills - how to get along with others and to be independent and make decisions for yourself, that you never would have a chance to do at home or in a classroom setting.” -Yates Pharr (Director)
+It allows you to not just build skills like paddling and tennis, but you build life skills - how to get along with others, to be independent, and make decisions for yourself - that you never would have a chance to do at home or in a classroom setting.

-“Boys at Falling Creek learn to make decisions for themselves.
+“Boys at Falling Creek learn about humility, about expressing themselves, and making decisions.
 We view ourselves as an educational institution - a different kind of education than boys get during the rest of the year.
-It’s developing self-worth, learning how to live with a group of people, how to see opportunities for growth and pursue them,” says Donnie Bain, Former FCC Director.
+It’s about developing self-worth, learning how to live with a group of people, how to see opportunities for growth and pursue them,” says Yates Pharr, Director.
 “Although we recognize the importance of learning skills, the values and character development that takes place at camp is ultimately the greatest benefit to each boy.”

 This was our son’s second year at Falling Creek and the confidence level he has acquired is remarkable.
 He was so comfortable and eager to try new things without hesitation.
-I feel certain that we owe this comfort and confidence to your fabulous staff.” -Elise and Max M from New Orleans, LA (Parents)
+I feel certain that we owe this comfort and confidence to your fabulous staff.

 Elise M. / Parent